imhicihu/Bibliographic-data-on-ios-device/README.md

     - Download [FileMaker Go](https://itunes.apple.com/us/app/filemaker-go-17/id1274628191?mt=8).
 Then open our database from `Downloads` section and begin to browse and search all the data offered
 * Configuration
     - There is no need to configure any settings beyond what the [iOS](https://wikipedia.org/wiki/IOS) offer according every iphone/ipad capabilities
+    - Some previous tech frameworks explored can be found [here](https://bitbucket.org/imhicihu/bibliographic-data-on-ios-devices/issues/1/code-frameworks)
 * Dependencies
     - [FileMaker Go](https://itunes.apple.com/us/app/filemaker-go-17/id1274628191?mt=8)
 * Database configuration
     - Just download our app and open up with [FileMaker Go](https://apps.apple.com/app/filemaker-go-17/id1274628191)
 * How to run tests
     - No need to run tests.
 This is a closed application.
+You can't edit any record.
+Just queries.
 * Deployment instructions
     - Just download our app and open up with FileMaker Go on your iOS device